 Can I hire out the same item to two events on different days?

 Yes.
 Availability checking is date-based, so the same arch can be used at a Saturday wedding and a Tuesday corporate event without any conflict.
-The system only flags a problem when two events on the same date both need the item.
+A problem is only flagged when two events on the same date both need the item.

 What if a client doesn't return a hire item?